arijitbouri0/Task_Manaer/README.md

 # Task Manager Application

-This is a Task MAnger application built with React, Node.js, Express, MongoDB .
+This is a Task Manager application built with React, Node.js, Express, MongoDB .
 It allows users to add task and update delete seamlessly.

 ## Demo